trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

       step ->(options, params:, current_user:, **) {  }
     end

 The first `options` is the positional argument and ideal to write new data onto the context.
+This is the **mutable** part which transports mutable state from one step to the next.

 After that, only extract the parameters you need (such as `params:`).
 Any unspecified keyword arguments can be ignoreed using `**`.

 ## Step Macros